Beautiful Thanksgiving Centerpiece Ideas for Your Table Display

 Colorful and crisp fall veggies play up the day's feast.
 Just tuck them into glass containers for instant impact.
 Try thses DIY Thanksgiving table decorations using cherry tomatoes, kale, and three colors of green beans.

 Add intimate atmosphere to your Thanksgiving table by pairing natural elements (think strategically placed succulents and a bark-on log slice) with glimmering gold mercury-glass tea lights.
 No mercury glass on hand?
 Not to worry!
 Making your own is easy.
 Click below to see our step-by-step tutorial; just use gold glitter spray paint instead of silver!

 Create Drama with Branches

 Sweeping plum branches, coleus, and dahlias form these dramatic vertical arrangements, flanked by taper candles and an elegant gold fruit bowl and tableware.
-A long velvet runner keeps this special-occasion centerpiece well-defined.
+A long velvet runner keeps this homemade Thanksgiving centerpiece well-defined.
 To preserve guest visibility, vary the arrangement heights and keep the tallest element to one side of the table.

 Paint a Gourd (or Three!)

 We used milk paint and a quick coat of shellac to embellish these attractively autumnal flower vases.
 Buy gourds of varying heights for extra tabletop eye appeal.
 Craft-ready gourds make this centerpiece quick and easy; no cutting or cleaning required!